 Virginia’s senior demographic is diverse.
 With just 18.2% of seniors residing in Northern Virginia, rural areas are experiencing significant demographic shifts, particularly in health-related challenges.
 Chronic conditions such as hypertension, diabetes, and mobility limitations are prevalent.
 For example, consider a rural Virginian senior dealing with limited resources—a scenario reflective of broader regional challenges.
 The Weldon Cooper Center for Public Service provides critical demographic insights highlighting these disparities.
 In response, coordinated approaches across agencies now ensure that technology and device support are available in both educational and rehabilitative settings, supporting a wider range of mobility and communication needs [1].[3]

-The updated Virginia Assistive Technology, Tools, and Strategies (VATTS) resources—effective from 2024—offer a structured, comprehensive decision-making framework for IEP teams, educators, and families across the state, enhancing consideration and assessment processes for all age groups and support needs [2].[6]
+The updated Virginia Assistive Technology, Tools, and Strategies (VATTS) resources—effective from 2024—offer a structured, comprehensive decision-making framework for IEP teams, educators, and families across the state, enhancing consideration and assessment processes for all age groups and support needs.
+These updates integrate with federal Office of Special Education Programs (OSEP) guidance and the 2024 National Educational Technology Plan, and now feature expanded modules for early childhood special education and remote AT assessments, ensuring equitable access in both school and virtual settings [2].[2]

 Virginia’s Premier Independent Living Communities